hanziwolf33/Multiple-Novel-Scapper/Readme.txt

 Made by me to have offline novels on my phone's sd-card for times without internet.

-There are probably a million and one things that could have been differently or better, feel free to post/branch changes/suggestions/etc.
+There are probably a million and one things that could have been differently or better, feel free to post/branch/fork any changes/suggestions/etc.